SquareGPS/navixy-api/docs/backend-api/resources/commons/entity/index.md

 | id | ID of an entity. | int |
 | type | Type of an entity.
 Entity type string, see above. | string |

-**Exactly one of these parameters must be specified.
-They can't be both null or both non-null.**
+!!! note "Exactly one of these parameters must be specified.
+They can't be both null or both non-null."

 #### examples